Blog: Life on the Other Side

 Blog: Bob Riter’s Cancer Columns

-Bob Riter is the Executive Director of the Cancer Resource Center of the Finger Lakes, an organization providing support, information, and community to people affected by cancer in and around Ithaca, NY.
+Bob Riter is the former Executive Director of the Cancer Resource Center of the Finger Lakes, an organization providing support, information, and community to people affected by cancer in and around Ithaca, NY.
 In addition, Bob writes a regular column about living with cancer for the Ithaca Journal.
 Bob’s involvement with cancer support and education began in 1996 when he was diagnosed with breast cancer.
 A native of Huntington, WV, Bob received his undergraduate degree from Oberlin College and a master’s egree in health services administration from the University of Michigan.

 Rodney Warner, Esq